 P&G | Stimulus, FMOT & SMOT

-As you’re probably aware, Procter & Gamble are a multinational manufacturer of some of the most successful ‘household name’ brands from the last quarter century; including Max Factor, Olay, Gillette, Venus, Head & Shoulders, Herbal Essences, Pantene, Wella, Tampax, Old Spice, Oral-B, Braun, Fixodent, Ambi Pur, Ariel, Bold, Daz, Duracell, Fairy Liquid, Febreze, Flash, Lenor, Iams, Pampers, Pepto-Bismol and Vicks.
+As you’re probably aware, Procter & Gamble are a multinational manufacturer of some of the most successful household name brands from the last quarter century; including Max Factor, Olay, Gillette, Venus, Head & Shoulders, Herbal Essences, Pantene, Wella, Tampax, Old Spice, Oral-B, Braun, Fixodent, Ambi Pur, Ariel, Bold, Daz, Duracell, Fairy Liquid, Febreze, Flash, Lenor, Iams, Pampers, Pepto-Bismol and Vicks.
 Oh, and they also sell make-up and fragrance ranges for the HUGO, BOSS, Dolce&Gabbana, Gucci, Lacoste, Christina Aguilera and Avril Lavigne brands too.
 All in all then, a lot of experience successfully selling branded products!

 What you probably didn’t know about P&G is that they also basically sponsor the marketing industry: acting as a driving force for positive change, a champion for efficiency and above all else a well-spring of marketing advice and information that they package in reports, articles and white papers.
-Like Google, they are the sort of company who would rather lead by example and nurture their industry rather than take an ‘eat my dust’ approach.
+Like Google, they are the sort of company who would rather lead by example and nurture business innovation rather than take an ‘eat my dust’ approach.
 And kudos for that!

 A number of years ago, P&G carried out a study of behavioural trends in buyers as they went through purchasing decisions.
 In principle, they recognised that a customer making a decision to purchase goes through three main steps where marketers can influence them: